arblvlrn/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 # Display the result
 print("Top 5 most frequent artists:\n", frequent_names)
 ```
+Result:

 ![Screen Shot 2024-11-07 at 12 51 59 AM](https://github.com/user-attachments/assets/bada655f-34b9-49b4-b5da-f0a6fd71aad6)

+>The frequent names that appear in the `track_name` column are Taylor Swift, The Weeknd, Bad Bunny, SZA, and Harry Styles.

 ## Temporal Trends
 In this part of the analysis, we examine the trends in track releases over time by plotting the number of tracks released per year and analyzing the monthly release patterns to identify any noticeable trends, including which month sees the most releases.